 Grace’s tuition rates are very competitive.
 This coupled with the low cost of living in the Winona Lake area makes Grace one of the best values in the conservative evangelical seminary market.
-While the federal government does not offer grants or scholarship for masters work, Grace Seminary is able to offer several scholarship options.
-They include the: GTS Sparks Endowment Scholarship; Church Matching-Partners in Education Award; and annual Glimpse of Grace Scholarships awarded each spring.
+While the federal government does not offer grants or scholarships for master's work, Grace Seminary is able to offer several scholarship options.
+They include the: GTS Sparks Endowment Scholarship, Church Matching-Partners in Education Award, and the annual Glimpse of Grace Scholarships awarded each spring.

 While you do not need to have an undergraduate degree in Bible or ministry to enter seminary, it can be to your advantage if you do.
 We do accept your previous work as advanced standing credit.
-If course credit is granted then there will not be any need to take an equivalent class or replace the credit for these courses.
+If course credit is granted, then there will not be any need to take an equivalent class or replace the credit for these courses.
 There are limits to the amount of advanced standing that will be granted.
-A maximum of 15 hours will be granted for MDIV applicants and 9 for the 48 credit hour MA programs.
+A maximum of 21 hours will be granted for M.Div. applicants and 12 for the 48-credit-hour M.A. programs.
 Please discuss this with the Seminary Admission Office during your application process.

 Winona Lake is right next to Warsaw and is 100 miles north of Indianapolis, 110 miles east/southeast of Chicago, 230 miles southwest of Detroit, 30 miles west of Fort Wayne, and 50 miles southeast of South Bend.
 Map and driving directions.

 It is certainly possible that you can focus so much on your studies and your grades that you miss out on the growth God wants to initiate in your life.
-But Grace intentionally provides many opportunities that will contribute towards your spiritual growth.
-From weekly Chapels, to Day of Worship, to required Mentoring Groups, as well as courses in Spiritual Formaion and Prayer, students at GTS will find their educational experience to be spiritually transforming as well as academically challenging.
+But Grace intentionally provides many opportunities that will contribute toward your spiritual growth.
+From weekly chapels to Day of Worship to required mentoring groups as well as courses in spiritual formation and prayer, students at GTS will find their educational experience to be spiritually transforming as well as academically challenging.

-Yes, Grace has a full-service dining hall on campus called Alpha Dining Commons that makes available breakfast, lunch and dinner for a nominal per-semester fee on a meal plan or individual meals can be purchased by paying at the door.
-Grace also provides a coffee shop in the center of the main campus called Jazzman's, and a sub shop called Subconnection.
-The campus bookstore, called the Tree of Life, also houses a coffee shop and is located on the edge of campus.
+Yes, Grace has a full-service dining hall on campus called Alpha Dining Commons that provides breakfast, lunch and dinner for a nominal per-semester fee on a meal plan, or individual meals can be purchased by paying at the door.
+Grace also provides a coffee shop in the center of the main campus called Jazzman's and a sub shop called Subconnection.

 History of the Fellowship of Grace Brethren Churches.

-Students taking at least 8 semester hours are considered full time and anything less than that is part time.
-This is important because certain student loan programs may require you to attend full time in order to be eligible for deferment.
-Also, if you are receiving state unemployment you may not be able to attend full time.
+Students taking at least eight semester hours are considered full-time, and anything less than that is part-time.
+This is important because certain student loan programs may require you to attend full-time in order to be eligible for deferment.
+Also, if you are receiving state unemployment, you may not be able to attend full-time.

-Grace Theological Seminary is fully accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
+Grace Theological Seminary is fully accredited by the Higher Learning Commission.
 Grace Seminary is also a member of The Association of Theological Schools (ATS), having received full accreditation in the summer of 2010.
-This status does apply retroactively to all current and former seminary students.

 In some cases, if completing a bachelor's degree is unrealistic, the Admissions Committee may grant "bachelor's equivalency" to students who’ve completed approximately a junior's level of college credit.
 Grace Seminary also recognizes that some students desire advanced theological training but have not completed a bachelor's degree.
-For those individuals, we offer two programs to meet these students' special needs: Diploma in Theology and the Certificate in Biblical Studies.
-The Certificate in Biblical Studies is also available in online format.
+For those individuals, we offer two programs to meet their needs: Diploma in Theology and the Certificate in Biblical Studies.
+The Certificate in Biblical Studies is also available in an online format.

 Email Admissions or call 877-607-0012.